Invisv-Privacy/pseudotcp/README.md

 ## How do I use PseudoTCP?

-Once fully developed, PseudoTCP can be used as part of an Android VPN app.
-We are developing a [sample Android VPN app](https://github.com/Invisv-Privacy/pseudotcp-example-app) that uses this stack.
+PseudoTCP is intended to be used as part of an android VPN app.
+We have a [sample Android VPN app](https://github.com/Invisv-Privacy/pseudotcp-example-app) that uses this stack that can be referenced.

+We also have an [example binary](./example/tun/README.md) that you can use in order to bind the pseudotcp stack to a TUN interface for some amount of demonstration/evaluation.